DNKonanov/snapper-man-test/docs/source/usercases.rst

     GGTGANNNNNNNNGC	74920.64477911562

 Okey, we have quite high confidence value for the top variant.
 However, TRD2 sequence variants here are not similar to each other.
 The absence of a clear TRD2 consensus indicates that we should not consider NGGTGAN as a part of a long motif.
-Actually, it is an individual motif in *N. gonorrhoeae*.
+Actually, it is a short individual motif in *N. gonorrhoeae*.